CoRoSoN-Kit/CoRoSoN-Kit/CONTRIBUTING.md

 When documenting with Markdown [markdownlint](https://github.com/igorshubovych/markdownlint-cli) is used.
 Whe using the highly recommended editor [Visual Studio Code (vscode)](https://code.visualstudio.com/) you can install it as a [plugin](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint).
-After that you see markdown errors directly in the "PROBLEMS" section of vscode.
+After that you see Markdown errors directly in the "PROBLEMS" section of vscode.

 #### Linting text